catshout/casisp-runtime/doc/consumer.salesforceCdc.md

 ````

 The configuration above will be
-- consume Salesforce data based on the standard event `Task`
+- consuming Salesforce data based on the standard event `Task`
-- the API version is `48.0`
+- based on the API version is `48.0`